 This version of the Sample Drugs Policy is the High Tolerance Model and is designed for organisations who intend to work with ongoing use, and anticipate working with people with significant levels of drug use and drug dependency.
 It is a policy which gives the organisation as much space as possible to work with ongoing use, while remaining safe and within the law.
+If you are looking for a more restrictive approach (e.g. for environments where you do not anticipate working with significant levels of use) you should use the Moderate or Low Tolerance models as appropriate.
+These can be found on the KFx Website.

-In Part 1 of this document, there is a simple exercise that can help an organisation establish which type of policy model will meet their needs: the Organisational Drug Aims Identification Tool (page 13).

-If an organisation is uncertain what type of policy they will need, they should read this document and complete this exercise.
+In Part 1 of this document, there is a simple exercise that can help an organisation establish which type of policy model will meet their needs: The Organisational Drug Aims Identification Tool [p13.]
+If an organisation is uncertain what type of policy they will need, they should read the first section of this document and complete this exercise.
 It cannot be stressed enough that an organisation should base its policy on its aims, NOT choose a policy because they like that particular policy.
-If as an organisation you identify that you are working with ongoing users but decide to select a low-tolerance policy then there will be an unworkable conflict between aim and policy.
+If as an organisation you identify that you are working with ongoing users but decide to select a low-tolerance policy, then there will be an unworkable conflict between aim and policy.